rat-pac/ratpac-two/doc/users_guide/command_interface.md

 ### 1.3.
 Command Execution Order

 ratpac-two will execute the commands in a macro file sequentially from top to bottom.
-The exact ordering of commands will depend on the specific task to be accomplished by rat.
+The exact ordering of commands will depend on the specific task to be accomplished by ratpac-two.
 In the next section we will provide an example macro outlining a workflow suitable for detector simulations to illustrate usage.

 Macro files can include other macro files using the `/control/execute` command.
-For example in your macro file you can add:
+For example, in your macro file you can add:
 ```
 /control/execute common_detector_setup.mac
 ```